Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For electrical and electronic equipment assemblers, 5 of the 7 sources had data.
-On AI exposure, Will Robots Take My Job rated risk as high while our AI Resilience Model rated it medium, creating some disagreement and holding confidence to low-medium.
-Strong employer demand helped lift the score, but low economic mobility and contribution signals kept the label at "Somewhat Resilient."
+For electrical and electronic equipment assemblers, five of seven sources had data, with Anthropic and Microsoft missing.
+On AI exposure, Will Robots Take My Job rated risk High while our AI Resilience Model saw Medium, creating some disagreement that pulls confidence to low-medium.
+Strong employer demand helps, but low human contribution and economic opportunity scores keep the label at "Somewhat Resilient."

 AI Resilience Report forElectrical and Electronic Equipment Assemblers